Membership: (January 1 – March 31) $10.00 – Exhibitor privileges & Weekend Pass

 Manufacturers and Agents will display their wares in designated areas.

 ADVANCE ENTRIES ONLY – Entry form listing your entries must be received at the Brigden Fair Office, 2976 Brigden Road, Brigden, N0N 1B0.
 Please see each department and/or class for details.
 Office hours are: 9:00 am to 4:00 pm from Monday to Friday (closed between 12 pm -1 pm daily).
 An after-hours mail slot is available outside the front office.
 ONLINE ENTRIES ALSO AVAILABLE.

 ALL PRODUCE (excluding Hay, Grain & Seeds) of the farm must be grown by the exhibitor.

 All exhibits, except livestock and clover seed, must be grown or manufactured since the last Annual Fair unless stipulated.
 Livestock exhibits are required to be the bona fide property of the exhibitor.
 Brood mares with foal at foot and three-year-old colts on line or in harness may compete for Society and Special prizes.
 Judging of livestock will commence at times listed in Prize Book.

 EXHIBITION ANIMALS must be the property of the exhibitor.
 Satisfactory proof must be shown if requested.
 “PROOF OF INSURANCE” INDICATING COMPANY, POLICY NUMBER AND EXPIRY DATE for all Livestock Exhibitors must be submitted with entry fee and form, if not, they will not be allowed to show.
-Certificates of registration or pedigrees of cattle, sheep and goats must be produced upon request and checked before the animal enters the judging ring.
+Certificates of registration or pedigrees of cattle and sheep must be produced upon request and checked before the animal enters the judging ring.
 Exhibitors making entries as Partners must show proof that the partnership has existed for the past three months.

 No exhibitor will receive more than one prize in any one class (all classes including livestock) unless otherwise stated.
 One prize only for herds.
 Any exhibit that does not comply with the requirements printed for any class may be disqualified by either the committee or the judge.